In this section

 - Wheezing is caused when your body has to push hard to get the air out of the lungs.

 - People with asthma often feel like their chest is tight or heavy when their asthma is not under good control.
-People feel that they can’t get a breath in because their chest is too tight.
-This can also feel like pain.
+People feel that they can’t get a good breath in because their chest is too tight.
+This may also feel like an elephant standing on your chest.

 - Chest tightness is caused by the swelling in the airway and the muscles squeezing.